HarperDB/documentation/docs/cloning.md

 *Note: any required configuration needed to install/run HarperDB will be default values or auto-generated unless it is provided in the config file.*

+#### Fully connected clone
+A fully connected clone is when in addition to setting up replication between the leader and the clone, any nodes the leader is replicating with will also be added to the clone.
+For example, if the leader is replicating with node-a and node-b, the clone will replicate with the leader, node-a and node-b.<br>

+To run clone node with the fully connected option simply pass the environment variable `HDB_FULLY_CONNECTED=true`

 ### Cloning steps

 When run clone node will execute the following steps: